OfficeDev/office-js/README.md

 - Do not use the NPM package in an add-in that you submit for publication to [AppSource](https://appsource.microsoft.com/marketplace/apps?product=office).
 Add-ins that are published to AppSource must use the Office.js CDN.

+- Use TypeScript definitions for Office.js as described in [IntelliSense definitions](intellisense-definitions).

 <br />

 ## Installing the NPM package